 - Instruction in Communication Studies: How to instruct students in the study of different communication theories, and how to guide them in the investigation of research inquiries pertaining to developments in the field of communication.

 - Political Communication Studies: The essential theories of political communication and how forms of political communication create changes in legislation and motivate people to act for or against political causes.
 The interaction between political campaigns, lobbying and advocacy groups, and the news media, and how these forces impact public opinion.

 As mentioned previously, some master’s in communication studies programs allow students to specialize further in a particular area of communication, such as interpersonal communication or communication for social change.
 Below are two sample curriculum plans for a student who is pursuing a master’s in communication studies.
 The first sample curriculum focuses on interpersonal communication theory, while the other focuses on communication for social change.
 Both curriculum plans are based on a 24-month course of study.
 Prospective students should note that the plans below are only examples, and that programs vary in their course content and sequencing.
 In general, master’s programs in communication studies or interpersonal communication are composed of between 30 and 45 course credits, which students complete within 12 to 24 months when enrolled full-time, or 24 to 36 months when enrolled part-time.

-2-Year Sample Curriculum Plan in Interpersonal Communication Theory
+2-Year Sample Curriculum Plan for a Master’s in Interpersonal Communication

 2-Year Sample Curriculum Plan for a Master’s in Communication Studies with an Emphasis on Social Change

 Prospective students of master’s in communication studies programs should also note that there are master’s programs in communication with specializations in applied communication – for example, master’s in health communication programs, master’s in PR and marketing communication programs, and master’s in strategic communication programs – that incorporate classes in communication theory into their core curricula or their elective offerings.
 Therefore, students who wish to focus more on applied communication but who are also interested in communication theory, interpersonal, and or cultural communication, may wish to explore these programs as well.